Feeding your baby expressed breast milk

 Yes, it’s safer to do this.
 Milk of all kinds harbours bacteria, and sterilising gets rid of any stray bugs.
 If you only ever use one bottle and teat at a time then it’s easier and quicker to boil them in a pan of water for 10 minutes, instead of using a liquid or steam sterilising unit.

-Read more about how to express and store breastmilk here.
+Read more about expressing breast milk and how to store breastmilk here.

 NCT supports all parents, however they feed their baby.
 If you have questions, concerns or need support, you can speak to a breastfeeding counsellor by calling our helpline on 0300 330 0700, whether you are exclusively breastfeeding or using formula milk.
 Breastfeeding counsellors have had extensive training, will listen without judging or criticising and will offer relevant information and suggestions.
 You can also find more useful articles here.